Audit and Risk<br>Committee

 Independent directors’ objections, reservations or major suggestions: None.

-Resolution of the Audit Committee and the Company’s response to the Audit Committee’s Opinion: The members of the Audit Committee unanimously approved all the resolutions, and the Board of Directors approved all such resolutions recommended by the Audit Committee.
+Resolution of the committee and the Company’s response to the committee’s opinion: The members of the Committee unanimously approved all the resolutions, and the Board of Directors approved all such resolutions recommended by the Committee.

-(2) There were no other resolutions which was not approved by the Audit Committee but was approved by two thirds or more of all directors in 2022.
+(2) There were no other resolutions which was not approved by the Committee but was approved by two thirds or more of all directors in 2024.

-1. The internal auditors have sent the audit reports to the members of the Audit Committee periodically and presented the findings of all audit reports in the quarterly meetings of the Audit Committee.
-The head of Internal Audit will immediately report to the members of the Audit Committee any material matters.
-During 2022, the head of Internal Audit did not report any such material matters.
-The communication channel between the Audit Committee and the internal auditor functioned well.
+1. The internal auditors have sent the audit reports to the members of the Committee periodically and presented the findings of all audit reports in the quarterly meetings of the Committee.
+The head of Internal Audit will immediately report to the members of the Committee any material matters.
+During 2024, the head of Internal Audit did not report any such material matters.
+The communication channel between the Committee and the internal auditor functioned well.

 The Communications between the Independent Directors and the Internal Auditors or the Independent Auditors